Discovering Natural Resources: Unraveling the Gifts of Nature in Our Daily Lives

 Oil and Gas Products

-Finally, oil and gas are crucial for:
+Finally, oil and gas are crucial for many common products:

 Fuels for transportation